From campgrounds to food aid, assessing the impact of a government shutdown on NH

 “Our state is prepared in the event of a federal government shutdown and expects minimal impact on services for Granite Staters in the short-term,” Ayotte said.
 “State agency heads have assured us that within the next 30 days, operations will continue as normal."

-Ayotte joined other Republican governors earlier this week in urging Congress to endorse a budget extension backed by GOP leaders on Capital Hill.
+Ayotte joined other Republican governors earlier this week in urging Congress to endorse a budget extension backed by GOP leaders on Capitol Hill.

 Her office declined to answer questions about how the shutdown might affect the state's ability to make payroll if it were to last longer than a month.